marmelab/react-admin/docs/AuthRBAC.md

 };
 ```

 For every restricted resource, ra-rbac calls `authProvider.getPermissions()` to get the permissions.

-In practice, the permissions are usually returned upon login rather than in the `authProvider` code.
-The authProvider stores the permissions in memory or localStorage.
+In practice, most auth providers get the permissions as a response from the login query, and store these permissions in memory or localStorage.
+When a component calls `authProvider.getPermissions()`, the auth provider only needs to read from that local copy of the permissions.

 `authProvider.getPermissions()` doesn't return roles - only permissions.
 Usually, the role definitions are committed with the application code, as a constant.
 The roles of the current user are fetched at login, and the permissions are computed from the roles and the role definitions.